zextras/tech-doc/source/_includes/multiserver_install.rst

    # pending-setups

-The menu will open a short menu which lists all tasks and scripts that need to be executed.
+The command will open a short menu which lists all tasks and scripts that need to be executed.
 Select each one or click :bdg-secondary:`a` to run all the scripts at once.

-  .. note:: WebClient is available ONLY through the proxy.
+  .. note:: WebClient is available ONLY through the proxy (as well as other client protocols such imap or pop)
      eg https://proxy.example.com/static/login/

      AdminClient is available ONLY through the mailstore.